 |3||Jeep Grand Cherokee||0.2%||$37|

-Along with the convenience of delivering a vehicle right to a shopper’s door, online dealers rigorously inspect their vehicles and offer free protection plans.
+Along with providing a convenient and hassle-free car buying experience by delivering a vehicle right to a shopper’s door, online dealers rigorously inspect their vehicles and offer free protection plans similar to what is offered on certified pre-owned (CPO) vehicles.
 “If a consumer isn’t satisfied with their vehicle, they have a five-to-seven day return window to help ease anxiety about not being able to test drive the vehicle prior to purchase,” said Brauer.

 Buying from an online dealership also presents its challenges.
-“Buying a vehicle from an online dealer doesn’t allow you to do a traditional test drive and the dealers use no-haggle pricing, with no room for negotiation,” said Brauer.
+“Buying a vehicle from an online dealer doesn’t allow you to do a traditional test drive and the dealers use no-haggle pricing, with no negotiation room for car buyers,” said Brauer.

 |Popular Cars With the Greatest Savings: Traditional Local Dealers|